OXID-eSales/oxideshop-user-documentation/setup/products/downloads-tab.rst

 With OXID eShop 4.6.0, we have introduced a new product type: the downloadable product.
 This allows you to offer any files, such as software, photos, music files or document templates, to your customers.
 When the customer places a downloadable product in the shopping cart, he/she will receive all the associated files.

 After ordering, the download links can be found under :menuselection:`Account --> My downloads`.
 The files can be downloaded once the payment has been made.
 If the customer used direct debit or credit card as a payment method, he/she will be able to download the files immediately.
-The order confirmation email will also contain the download links to the ordered files when the payment is complete.
+The order confirmation e-mail will also contain the download links to the ordered files when the payment is complete.

 .. image:: ../../media/screenshots/oxbacq01.png
    :alt: Products - Downloads tab